File Sharing

 Upload working assets

-Drag footage, stills, or exports into the uploader on the Project Files subtab.
-Use the correct workflow group (for example, Share Footage for clips, Share Pictures for stills) so collaborators know where to look.
+Drag footage, stills, or exports into the uploader in Post-Production → Project Files.
+Use the correct workflow group, such as Share Footage for clips or Share Pictures for stills, so collaborators know where to look.
 Wait for the upload to complete; resumable uploads allow large files to finish even if your connection briefly drops.

 Tag and categorize files